rounaksingh557/Amazon-Clone/README.md

 - [✒️] Work on Components.
 - [✒️] Complete UI.
 - [✒️] Make Document based on Component.
-- [✒️] Firebase and Backend Work
+- [✒️] Firebase and Backend Work.
+- [✒️] Upload The final Build.

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/rounaksingh557/Amazone-Clone/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>